Interestingly enough, 2013 was the second seemingly stable year in the new normal we are all living in the publishing industry.

 This chapter is now part of my inventory in my Magic Bakery.

-I’m now getting back to writing fiction, so every word I write here takes time from that.
+I’m now writing fiction like crazy, so every word I write here takes time from that.
 And I have to justify this somehow in how I make a living.